We display information about Victoria’s air quality on EPA AirWatch.

 Read more about our National Association of Testing Authorities (NATA) accreditation.

-Morwell South: Monitoring for PM2.5 is offline due to routine maintenance and PM2.5 data is not being collected at this site.
-EPA expects data to become available on the website from 5pm, 27/09/21.
-The air quality forecast for Latrobe Valley is expected to be GOOD.
-(22 September 2021)
+Alphington: Monitoring for PM2.5 site is offline due to routine maintenance and no PM2.5 data is being collected at this station.
+EPA expects data to become available on the website from 5pm, 28/11/2022.
+The air quality forecast for Melbourne is expected to be GOOD.
+(24 November 2022)

 Are you a developer looking to connect to our application program interface (API)?